Recessed Lighting

 - Quality of the light being emitted

-- Safe installation done to code or exceeding code
+- Safe installation done to or exceeding code

-Good fixture placement should be taken just as serious as installation of the wiring and electrical components themselves.
+Good fixture placement should be taken as seriously as installing the wiring and electrical components.
 Recessed fixtures should only be handled by the pros.
-We have done thousands of installations of recessed cans lighting fixtures.
+We have done thousands of installations of recessed can lighting fixtures.

 I was told in the past that I couldn't get recessed lighting!

-If you have had an electrician in the past tell you that you couldn’t get recessed lighting installed, then give us a call for a second opinion.
-Technology has changed and there are ways to install recessed lighting in places where you couldn’t before.
-Also, some electricians don’t want to crawl in attics and they tell customers it’s not possible.
+If you have had an electrician tell you that you couldn't get recessed lighting installed in the past, give us a call for a second opinion.
+Technology has changed, and there are ways to install recessed lighting in places you couldn't before.
+Also, some electricians don't want to crawl into attics, and they tell customers it's not possible.

-Now there are some rules we have to follow when it comes to recessed lighting and there are some places that we are not allowed to install it.
-An example would be in a closet directly above the shelf where your cloths would be close to the lighting.
+Now, there are some rules we must follow regarding recessed lighting, and there are some places where we are not allowed to install it.
+An example would be in a closet directly above the shelf where your clothes would be close to the lighting.

 Save Money with LED

-If you already have recessed lighting, we can save you money on your electric bill by installing LED lighting used in conjunction with low-voltage dimmer switches.
-This will also create a fresh and more elegant ambience in your home.
+If you already have recessed lighting, we can save you money on your electric bill by installing LED lighting with low-voltage dimmer switches.
+This will also create a fresh and more elegant ambiance in your home.

-Please call In Charge Electric today for your next lighting project at (352) 350-7878 or please request service from our contact page.
+Please call In Charge Electric today for your next lighting project at (352) 350-7878 or use our online Request Service form.